cedis81/jaredlive/README.md

     5. Update the copy beneath the video
     6. Update the link, title, and by-line (if necessary) of each card in the related content section at the bottom.
 You may need to add or remove card divs accordingly.
 Link to the related content is in the section below
     7. Unless directed by Jared or someone else, that should be the only changes needed to the template
+    8. git push origin <branch>
+    9. Have other intern review changes on GitHub, accept pull request and merge to master
-3. Log in to uie.com Wordpress account
+6. Log in to uie.com Wordpress account
-4. Navigate to "Pages" on the dashboard on the left side of the screen
+7. Navigate to "Pages" on the dashboard on the left side of the screen
-5. At the top of the page, click "Add New"
+8. At the top of the page, click "Add New"
-6. In the "Enter title here" field, populate the title of the presentation
+9. In the "Enter title here" field, populate the title of the presentation
-7. Below that, edit the Permalink.
+10. Below that, edit the Permalink.
 It should be one or two words from the talk, maximum, to ensure ease of sharing.
-8. Copy and paste the code from Atom into the WYSIWYG, then click on the preview button in the top right corner.
+11. Copy and paste the code from Atom into the WYSIWYG, then click on the preview button in the top right corner.
 Review for accuracy (ensure video plays, links go to the right resource, typos)
-9. Once everything looks good, you can publish.
+12. Once everything looks good, you can publish.
 Share with the team for additional sets of eyes to review

 **Making Updates to Design**
 1. In WordPress, there is a page called "Video page test" that you can use to preview working code.
 Click on that page to edit